 In no event shall BPA make payment to «Customer Name» as a result of «Customer Name» electing to reduce the amounts of Firm Requirements Power that «Customer Name» is obligated to purchase at Tier 2 Short-Term Rates.
 In no event shall BPA make payment to «Customer Name» if it is unable to secure power to meet requests for purchases at the Tier 2 Short-Term Rate.

+Option 1: Include the following for customers that are not JOEs.

 2.5 Tier 2 Vintage Rate Alternative(12/11/24 Version)